Would you like to know how to throw a baby shower for someone who lives far away? Hosting a virtual baby shower may be your answer.

 Choose a place that will hold all of your guests comfortably and is in a good location.

-Since the new baby has a Grandpa who is a real internet nerd and a Grandma who is a great party planner, the shower was held at their house.
-(Grandpa then became responsible for the tech portion of the shower.)
+Since the new baby in our group has a Grandpa who is a real internet nerd and a Grandma who is a great party planner, the shower was held at their house and Grandpa then became responsible for the tech portion of the shower.

 Choose a date and time.

 If you are in different time zones, be aware of that fact when setting your date and time.

 A date and time were set that worked for the couple in Texas and the family and friends in Missouri.

 Since almost everyone has access to Amazon, setting up a baby registry there is an easy answer.

 Just have the Mom & Dad-to-be go to the Amazon website, make a baby gift registry account, and choose the items they need or want for their new baby.